 1. Supply Chain Uncertainty

 Unfortunately, the future of supply chain issues is a little uncertain at the moment.
 There are different schools of thought behind this issue, but analysts at the HARDI Annual Conference are optimistic.
 With stimuluses buoying the demand side (contractors wanting to buy), there will be big economic upturn as supply comes back to meet demand and more orders begin to get filled.
 In essence, contractors and homeowners will still have the cash to buy, so when products become abundant again, people will buy in bulk.
 Unfortunately, we don’t know when that will be.
 That unknowing is causing uncertainty and some worry.
 The good news is that, in the meantime, there are some ways to counteract losing customers to competitors who have more products and brands available.
 We call it an “offensive strategy”, or focusing on your secondary or tertiary customers, or middle-sixty.
-Most distributors have a customer base that looks like this: move the middle Thanks to supply chain, that right-hand top twenty is dwindling for many.
-So, targeting your middle 60 percent of customers with substitute parts and equipment can shift your sales to look more like this: move the middle While generally a good strategy even in normal market conditions, this strategy can help shift you toward higher success.
+Most distributors have a customer base that looks like this: Thanks to supply chain, that right-hand top twenty is dwindling for many.
+So, targeting your middle 60 percent of customers with substitute parts and equipment can shift your sales to look more like this: While generally a good strategy even in normal market conditions, this strategy can help shift you toward higher success.

 2. Labor Shortages and Hiring Tactics